cyclopage/ODT-2026-Polybeep/README.md

 # 20. Final Submission Checklist

 Before submission, confirm that:
-- [ ] Team details are complete
+- [O] Team details are complete
-- [ ] Project description is complete
+- [O] Project description is complete
 - [ ] Inspiration sources are included
 - [ ] Player journey is written
 - [ ] Sketches are added